 The two-year programme of study is uniquely designed to cultivate landscape architects from a variety of undergraduate specialisms.
 The programme endeavours to train individual practitioners with distinct modes of practice and fields of interest with the aim that MLA graduates enter the profession with a sophisticated portfolio of skills, knowledge and understanding.

-A UK 2:1 honours degree, or its international equivalent, in an appropriate subject such as geography, planning or ecology.
+Normally a UK 2:1 honours degree, or its international equivalent, in landscape architecture or a related subject such as architecture, design, geography, planning, ecology or fine art.
 You should have a strong interest in landscape architecture and show creative potential.